geraintluff/ndarray-bundle/README.md

 # ndarray-bundle

-Tools for both including a bunch of useful [ndarray modules](https://www.npmjs.org/search?q=ndarray), and generating code for your own
+This module bundles up a bunch of useful [ndarray modules](https://www.npmjs.org/search?q=ndarray), and returns them as a replacement to the `ndarray` module.

+It also includes code-generation, so you can generate your *own* version of the bundle (with the same structure) that only includes the modules you need, for use with Browserify.

 ## Inclusion via Node